 The Executive Director shall determine the number of personnel who can attend professional meetings at any one time.
 Those who attend professional meetings shall be expected to disseminate information gained among their colleagues.
 03.19/03.29

-NKCES Training

-Procedure 03.19 AP.23 may be used to track completion of local and state employee training requirements that apply across the NKCES and maintain a record for the information of the Executive Director and Board.

 Employee Conduct

 Absenteeism/Tardiness/Substitutes